maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/8 - Kali Purple.md

 ### 8.2.4 - Enabling xRDP and SSH

-**The following commands are to be entered into a terminal session.**

-1. **Enter the following command to set the xRDP and SSH services to auto-start (enter your password if prompted):**
+**In a terminal session, enter the following command to set the xRDP and SSH services to auto-start (enter your password if prompted):**

     sudo systemctl enable xrdp ssh --now